PelionIoT/nanostack-border-router/README.md

 ### Configuring Nanostack Border Router

-Applications using Nanostack Border Router need to use a `mbed_app.json` file for the configuration.
+Applications using Nanostack Border Router need to use a `.json` file for the configuration.
 The example configurations can be found in [K64f-border-router] https://github.com/ARMmbed/k64f-border-router/configs.
+Where you can also find all the descriptions for the parameters.

-The minimum set of configuration options required are explained here:
+The backhaul related configuration options are explained here:

 | Field                               | Description                                                   |
 |-------------------------------------|---------------------------------------------------------------|